Of Jocks and Fags

 It doesn’t hurt because the boy, though he doesn’t realize it, is blessed.
 Yes, he is backing into the future with no view of the road ahead, and it’s unsettling.
 But his friends are doing the same, and they are all there for each other.
-Their camaraderie steadies them, like soldiers joking in the trenches, knowing that, at any minute, the order to charge the enemy lines will come.
+The camaraderie steadies them, like soldiers joking in the trenches, waiting for orders from above that will end their momentary idyll .

 The only person he knows in his new community is the girl from the mall.
 It has been years since they have spoken.

 Summer football practice begins two weeks before he starts classes at his new school.
 He signs up.
 He doesn’t know a soul.
 But on the first day he sees the first girl-friend’s best friend and she is excited to hear that he is joining their school.

 Football practice poses problems for him.
 He has never been a new kid.
 He has never had to introduce himself to others.
 He knows nothing about the rituals involved in gaining acceptance to a group.
 Somehow neither his parents nor his school equipped him for this.
 So he does nothing, expecting acceptance to just happen.